sandwich-coder/CubeDimAE/README.md

 2. "Color" the non-empty regions.
 4. Count the adjacent cubes for every cube.
 5. If the average count is near `3 ** k - 1`, we conclude the intrinsic dimension is *k*.
+The rationale behind the expression is described in the paper in detail.

 ![](readme_figures/overview.png)